 John F. Cogan is the Leonard and Shirley Ely Senior Fellow at the Hoover Institution and a faculty member in the Public Policy Program at Stanford University.

 Cogan is an expert in domestic policy.
 His current research is focused on U.S. budget and fiscal policy, federal entitlement programs, and health care.
 He has published widely in professional journals in both economics and political science.
-His books include Healthy, Wealthy, and Wise: Five Steps to a Better Health Care System, coauthored with Glenn Hubbard and Daniel Kessler, and The Budget Puzzle, (with Timothy Muris and Allen Schick).
+His latest book, The High Cost of Good Intentions is scheduled to be published this autumn.
+The book traces the history of U.S. federal entitlement programs from the Revolutionary War to modern times.
+His previous books include Healthy, Wealthy, and Wise: Five Steps to a Better Health Care System, coauthored with Glenn Hubbard and Daniel Kessler, and The Budget Puzzle, (with Timothy Muris and Allen Schick).

 At Stanford, he has served on faculty advisory boards for the Stanford-in-Washington campus and the Stanford Institute for Economic Policy Research.
-He received Stanford-in-Government's Distinguished Service Award in 1994.
+He is a recipient of the Stanford-in-Government's Distinguished Service Award.

 Cogan has devoted a considerable part of his career to public service.
 He served as assistant secretary for policy in the U.S. Department of Labor from 1981 to 1983.
 From 1983 to 1985, he served as associate director in the U.S. Office of Management and Budget (OMB) and was appointed Deputy Director in 1988.
 His responsibilities included developing and reviewing all health, housing, education, and employment training programs and policies.